q&a page 7

 Refinishing furniture, painting and other house projects, while permitted until Rosh Chodesh Av, are still preferably not done at all during the three weeks.
 (Kobetz M’Bais Leivi page 8, quoted in Laws of the 3 weeks by Rav Simcha Bunim Cohen Shlita, page 47)

 Gardening, if being done for enjoyment would probably fall under the same guidelines as a home project. if done to keep the grounds kept up, it is probably permitted.
 A Rav should be consulted for Halacha L’Ma’aseh

-311) Q:What is that Halacha about moving in to a new apartment during the 3 weeks (It had been rented earlier)?
+311) Q:What is the Halacha about moving in to a new apartment during the 3 weeks (It had been rented earlier)?

-A: Until Rosh Chodesh Av it is permissible. from Rosh Chodesh Av until aftr Tisha B’Av (The nine days) it is more problematic, and a Rav should be consulted.
+A: Until Rosh Chodesh Av it is permissible. from Rosh Chodesh Av until after Tisha B’Av (The nine days) it is more problematic, and a Rav should be consulted.

-312) Hi, I’d like to know if it is permitted to use a dishwasher on shabbos if its goes on automatically in middle of the night (so nobody hears it), the dishes are the dishes that were used on shabbes and they are then used again on shabbos.
+312) I’d like to know if it is permitted to use a dishwasher on shabbos if it goes on automatically in middle of the night (so nobody hears it), the dishes are the dishes that were used on Friday night and they are then used again on shabbos day.

-A: No, it is not permitted to have a dishwasher go on automatically with a time clock, nor is it permitted to have a non Jew turn on the dishwasher on Shabbos.
+A: No, it is not permitted to have a dishwasher go on automatically with a time clock, nor is it permitted to have an Aino Yehudi turn on the dishwasher on Shabbos.
 (See Shemiras Shabbos Kehilchasa Chapter 12:35.
 According to Rav Moshe Feinstein Zatzal, no appliances may be operated via a time clock on Shabbos (Igros Moshe Orach Chaim Vol. 4 Siman 60) .
 Though many Poskim are more lenient than Rav Moshe Zatzal for certain things, all agree that a dishwasher is not one of them)